Dilbert66/esphome-vistaECP/README.md

     subnet: XXX.XXX.XXX.XXX
 ```

+- `status_led` -> if you want to add a status led to the ESP.
+More info at <a href="https://esphome.io/components/status_led.html">status_led - ESPHome.io</a>.

-After the yaml file has been setup, there is one additional step to be done: language adaptation.<br>
+After the yaml file has been setup, there is one additional step to be done: **language adaptation**.<br>

+### Option 1 (NEW)
+If your panel is not english or it is using different prompts for the status reporting, we need to change the language definitions.<br>
+This job can be done also after the first installation in order to first sniff, looking at the esphome logs, the prompts.<br>

+The project comes with a set of predefined languages defined in the files `panelText_LANG.h`.<br>
+If your language is already available and the definitions match the one of your prompts then you can simply delete all the `panelText_LANG.h` files that you find except the one you need and rename the last one as `panelText.h`. <br>
+That means that you will end up having only a single file called `panelText.h`.<br>

+### Option 2 (OLD)
 If your panel is not english or it is using different prompts for the status reporting, change the definitions in the `vistaAlarm.h` file.
 This job can be done also after the first installation in order to first sniff, looking at the esphome logs, the prompts.

 *Example of italian translation for the Vista25IT (IT version of Vista20SE):*